kubernetes-sigs/cluster-api/docs/book/src/developer/providers/implementers-guide/controllers_and_reconciliation.md

 ```
 if mgCluster.Status.MessageID != nil {
-    // We already sent a message, so skip reconcilation
+    // We already sent a message, so skip reconciliation
     return ctrl.Result{}, nil
 }